karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 ## The Magic Switcheroo

 This is an additional note I added here, because I think the integration boundary flipping above is a little more involved than it might seem at first.
 At first sight, switching from $\int_{\infty}^R$ to $\int_R^{\infty}$ sounds fine.
 After all, we just walk along the function and add together things, does it really matter in what order we do it? *Yes it does!* Let me explain.
-If we would be doing a normal addition, no, it wouldn't matter, however, integration gives us the **signed area** under the function, which is different when walking from left to right, or right to left.
+If we would be doing a normal addition, no, it wouldn't matter, however, a Riemann integral gives us the **signed area** under the function, which is different when walking from left to right, or right to left.
 Not intuitive?
 This is a great lesson - sometimes, intuition only takes us so far, and we have to derive and prove our statements properly to really understand what is going on.

 In this case, we have two beautiful ways of doing this.